j1zha/DSC180A-Quarter1-project/README.md

 Clone the original repository.\
 Follow the dataset preparation and dependency installation steps.\
-Run the provided run.py scripts for both pretraining and fine-tuning.\
+Run the provided finetune and pretrain scripts for both pretraining and fine-tuning.\
 Acknowledgements\
 This work reproduces experiments using the official codebase provided at Lag-Llama GitHub Repository.